Evaluation hero

 Please note, the Trust primarily processes data to deliver healthcare.
 The data cannot be used for other purposes unless the law allows ‘secondary processing’.
 Research and service evaluation are both considered secondary processing.

 Data collected through service evaluations must be obtained, recorded and stored as defined by all relevant data standards, including The General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
-At all times your evaluation must be designed in such a way that privacy is built into all aspects that involve data.
+Your evaluation must be designed in such a way that privacy is built into all aspects that involve data.

 A great source of information is also available from the Evaluation Works.